 Each student begins at a basic level, although we celebrate languages learnt in Primary Schools.
 Our courses are designed to provide students with language they would need to interact with people abroad in a range of situations and to prepare them for the GCSE course in Key Stage 4.

 In Years 7 & 8 students have one 60-minute lesson of French per week.

 Students cover numerous topics, learn the grammar of the language and encounter the culture and traditions of the country.
 These may include: Greetings, Food and Drink, School, Places in town, Directions, Holidays, Travel and Transport, Hobbies, Clubs and Leisure Time and Shopping.

 The skills students will learn this year are

 Students will learn how to answer simple questions, writing and speaking in lessons is very much encouraged, students will give their opinions and be able to read simple texts and pick out key points.

 Students will learn key vocabulary on a weekly basis and will be tested on this using the knowledge organisers provided at the start of their course.
 They will also have to use their knowledge of the language to produce short paragraphs and will be assessed in the four skill areas of listening, speaking, reading, writing and translation to and from the target language.

-During Years 9 to 11, students may choose to continue to study with a language to GCSE level which also forms part of the EBACC qualification.
+During Years 9 to 11 students may choose to continue to study with a language to GCSE level which also forms part of the EBACC qualification.
 If so, they will have two-60 minute lessons per week.